-The Paycheck Protection Program (PPP) is close to releasing a second round of loan funds for small businesses sometime this week.
-This new measure has already been passed by the Senate and is awaiting House approval before officially becoming available to the public.
+The Paycheck Protection Program (PPP) has been renewed with a second round of relief funds for small business owners.
 For those that missed out on applying for the first round or got stuck somewhere in the middle of the approval process, here’s what you can expect from the extension.

 What to expect from the second round of PPP loans